 I’ve made at least four different recipes for pancakes now.
 Extra thick and fluffy ones (at least ¾ of an inch thick), Medium thick and fluffy (about ½ an inch thick), extra dark outside medium thick and fluffy, and then these.

 These ones are only about ¼ of an inch thick.
 But they are very light and fluffy on the inside, with a nice soft brown outside.
 When I picked one up to put it on a plate, I was surprised by how little it weighed.
-That means they have air-holes in them, making them soft and fluffy.

 I’ve been working on this recipe for a while.
 It started when I tried putting a little almond flour in the mix.
 That almond flour is sweet enough that it browns well, and it also doesn’t dry out as quickly (which makes for that nice soft outside).
 The challenge was to figure out how much almond flour to use.
 For a while I was using ¼ of a cup, which resulted in an undercooked interior.
 I tried several substitutions before I tried this one.